Raptacon/Skills-Challenges/foundations_robot_prog/docs/lesson_2.md

 You'll need two methods that will be called from our instance attributes:

-- <b>wpilib.MotorControllerGroup().set()</b>: tells the robot what percentage of maximum voltage to give to each motor in the collection.
+- <b>wpilib.MotorControllerGroup().set()</b>: tells the robot what percentage of maximum output to give to each motor in the collection.
 Takes one argument with a value between -1 and 1

 - <b>wpilib.XboxController().getLeftY()</b>: retrieves how far the left joystick has been pressed up/down as a numeric value between -1 and 1, as described above